China–Hong Kong football rivalry: Racism and national anthem controversy

-Tsun Dai national team controversy
+Dai Wai Tsun national team controversy

-Tsun Dai, a Hong Kong professional footballer, is the second Hong Kong player to appear in an English professional match, and has played for Bury, Oxford United and Wolverhampton Wanderers.
+Dai Wai Tsun, a Hong Kong professional footballer, is the second Hong Kong player to appear in an English professional match and has played for Bury, Oxford United and the Wolverhampton Wanderers.
 He holds both a Hong Kong and British passport and therefore is eligible to play for either Hong Kong, China, or England.

-In September 2018 Dai was called up to the preliminary squad of the Hong Kong national team.
+In September 2018, Dai was called up to the preliminary squad of the Hong Kong national team.
 Although it was initially reported that he had declined a Hong Kong call up due to injury, he later accepted a call up during the same window to a China under-21 training camp led by Guus Hiddink in Amsterdam.
 Two weeks after the camp, Dai was once again named in Hong Kong's preliminary squad for the 2019 EAFF E-1 Football Championship qualifiers.

-Many Hong Kong fans were angry about Dai joining the Chinese training camp, with many labeling him a "betrayer" on social media and asking him to never return to the city.
+Many Hong Kong fans were angry about Dai joining the Chinese training camp, with many labeling him a "traitor" on social media and asking him to never return to the city.
 Hong Kong coach at that time Gary White said that he would continue keeping Dai on his radar and try to put the best people on the field for Hong Kong, but if someone doesn't want to come, "they don't want to come".

 Dai claimed that it was "too sensitive" for him to say whether he would play for China or not.

 In 2019, Dai sparked controversy again during the 2019–20 Hong Kong protests.
-Dai posted a picture of Hong Kong police on Facebook, and expressing his support for them.
-Many Hong Kong netizens criticized Dai for supporting the HK police.
+Dai posted a picture of Hong Kong police on Facebook, expressing his support for them.
+Many Hong Kong netizens criticized Dai for supporting the police.
 Dai deleted the post after the backlash.

 In September 2020, he admitted in an interview that "if I had the opportunity to represent the Chinese team, I would be very honoured.
 My application is being processed and the club is helping me."

-On 27 January 2022, Dai made his international debut for China against Japan in the 2022 World Cup qualifier as a substitute at the 64th minute.
-Dai started against Hong Kong on 27 June 2022 in the 2022 EAFF E-1 Football Championship Finals and played for 57 minutes in an eventual 1-0 win.
+On 27 January 2022, Dai made his international debut for the Chinese senior team against Japan in the 2022 World Cup qualifier as a substitute at the 64th minute.
+Dai started against Hong Kong on 27 June 2022 in the 2022 EAFF E-1 Football Championship Finals and played 57 minutes in an eventual 1-0 win.
+Dai was given the derogatory nickname "Judai" (猶戴) by Hong Kong netizens as a result of his perceived betrayal and was frequently the subject of abuse on his Instagram account.